kobbe82/smooch-cordova/README.md

 ## Install Smooch

 For iOS: [http://docs.smooch.io/#manual-method](http://docs.smooch.io/#manual-method)
 For Android: Gradle does the work for you!

 ## Install Cordova plugin

-cordova plugin add smooch-cordova
+cordova plugin add ssh://git@git.zigtools.nl:7999/sandbox/smooch-cordova.git

-You should now see smooch-cordova.js and the SmoochCordova source files in your project directory.
+You should now see zig-zig-smooch-cordova.js and the SmoochCordova source files in your project directory.

 ## Init Smooch with appId